babenkoivan/telegram-notifications/README.md

 composer require babenkoivan/telegram-notifications
 ```

-Once you've installed package, you need to register service provider in `config/app.php` file:
+If the package discovery is disabled, you need to register the service provider in `config/app.php` file:

 ```php
 'providers' => [